tbreeze-zengenti/react-starter/README.md

 This project uses storybook v7, create stories inside the component folder as `componentName.stories.tsx`

+### Storybook + Blocks

+1. Goto `.gitlab-ci.yml` and uncomment relevant storybook build steps.
+    1. Be sure to update variables where applicable.
+2. Commit & Push to GitLab repo so that Storybook is built and then pushed to Contensis.
+3. Create a Siteview Node, typically this will be `/storybook`
+4. Assign Renderer to new Siteview Node, aka the block that should just have been built and pushed to Contensis.

 ## 👌 Entry Picker Addon

 The [Contensis Entry Picker Addon](https://github.com/contensis/contensis-entry-picker-storybook-addon) is installed for Storybook.
 The `Tag` component is provided as working example.